Tier 4 (General) visa - applying in UK

 Collect all your 'Supporting documents needed to apply for a Tier 4 visa'.Supporting Documents 1

-- Book a 'Check & Send' appointment with the International Student Adviser by emailing firstname.lastname@example.org
+Book a 'Check & Send' appointment with the International Student Adviser.Email email@example.com 3

-- Once your application form has been checked, you will pay the the Immigration Health Surcharge, calculated at £300 per 12 months, based on the length of leave that you are granted.
-To help you calculate how much you will have to pay please see https://www.immigration-health-surcharge.service.gov.uk/checker/type.
+Once your application form has been checked, you will pay the Immigration Health Surcharge, calculated at £300 per 12 months, based on the length of leave that you are granted.
+To help you calculate how much you will have to pay please see the calculator.Surcharge Calculator 5

 Pay the Tier 4 visa application fee, currently the standard fee is £475.6

 Book an appointment to attend either a UKVCAS core service centre (free appointments available) or an enhanced service centre (fees apply) in order to provide your biometrics.
 Due to the Coronavirus COVID-19 pandemic some UKVCAS centres are closed, to find out which locations are open please refer to UKVCAS.UKVCAS 7

-- Scan and upload your documents in advance of your appointment.
-Make sure that all your evidence shows that you met the requirements on the day on which you submitted your application.
+Scan and upload your documents in advance of your appointment.
+Make sure that all your evidence shows that you met the requirements on the day on which you submitted your application.8

-- Attend your appointment in order to provide your biometrics.
-You will need to bring your original passport to your appointment for identity purposes only, and we would also advise you to take a hard copy of all your original documents to your appointment in case there have been any issues uploading them.
-Do not travel before you receive your new visa, if you decide to travel before your new visa is issued, your application will be withdrawn and you will need to make a new visa application to return to the UK.
+Attend your appointment in order to provide your biometrics.
+You will need to bring your original passport to your appointment for identity purposes.
+We also advise you to take a hard copy of all your original documents to your appointment in case there have been any issues uploading them.
+Do not travel before you receive your new visa, if you decide to travel before your new visa is issued, your application will be withdrawn and you will need to make a new visa application to return to the UK.9

-- You should receive a decision on your Tier 4 visa within 8 weeks from the date that you submitted the application.
+You should receive a decision on your Tier 4 visa within 8 weeks from the date that you submitted the application.10